SiZapPaaiGwat/mongoomise/README.md

 # mongoomise

-promisify mongoose by any promise library,
+promisify mongoose by any promise library

 ## Support list